 Advanced Catalytic Systems

-Cases incorporate nitric corrosive (from alkali), sulfuric corrosive (from sulphur dioxide to sulphur trioxide by the load procedure), terephthalic corrosive from p-xylene, and acrylonitrile from propane and smelling salts.
+Cases incorporate nitric corrosive (from alkali), sulfuric corrosive (from sulphur dioxide to sulphur trioxide by the loading procedure), terephthalic corrosive from p-xylene, and acrylonitrile from propane and smelling salts.
 Many fine chemicals are readied by means of catalysis; techniques incorporate those of overwhelming industry and additionally more specific procedures that would be restrictively costly on a vast scale.
-Cases incorporate the Heck response, and Friedel-Crafts responses.
-Since most bioactive mixes are chiral, numerous pharmaceuticals are created by enantioselective catalysis (synergist hilter kilter amalgamation).
+Cases incorporate the Heck response and Friedel-Crafts responses.
+Since most bioactive mixes are chiral, numerous pharmaceuticals are created by enantioselective catalysis (synergist Hilter kilter amalgamation).

-- Track 2-2 Catalyst formulation and preparation methods
+- Track 2-2 Catalyst Formulation & Preparation Methods

-- Track 4-4 Design of catalysts and simulation techniques
+- Track 4-4 Design of Catalysts & Simulation Techniques

 - Track 5-5 Mechanism of Catalytic Reactions

 - Track 6-6 Pore Volume Distribution of Catalysts